maijalahtinen/temperatureinfinland/README.md

-# temperatureinfinland
+# temperaturesinfinland

-School project: Helsinki University course
+Project for Helsinki University course: Introduction to Data Science